eandrews737/PHP-Runtime-Benchmarker/README.md

 - raw - returns an object containing arrays of the data
 - file - returns a formatted string of the data saved to a file called benchmark.txt
 - string - returns a formatted string of the data
-- json -returns the data is a JSON format
+- json - returns the data is a JSON format

 ## Running Tests